-Director Lona Williams, Secretary to the Board of Directors of the Beaumont-Cherry Valley Water District
+Director David Hoffman, Secretary to the

+Board of Directors of the
-PPM TITLE ISSUE REVISION

-NUMBER DATE DATE

-III-9 INVESTMENT POLICY April 28, December

-2011 13, 2017

-1.0 POLICY

-This investment policy ("Policy") is set forth by the Beaumont-Cherry Valley Water District ("District") for the following purposes:
+Beaumont-Cherry Valley Water District

+POLICY TITLE: INVESTMENT OF DISTRICT FUNDS

+POLICY NUMBER: 5045

-- a.
-To establish clear guidance and understanding for the District's Board of Directors ("Board"), management, designated employees, citizens and third parties of the objectives, policies and guidelines for the investment of the District's idle surplus funds; and - b.
-To establish a basis for evaluating investment results.
+- 5045.1 Policy.
+This investment policy ("Policy") is set forth by the Beaumont-Cherry Valley Water District ("District") for the following purposes: - 1.
+To establish clear guidance and understanding for the District's Board of Directors ("Board"), management, designated employees, citizens and third parties of the objectives, policies and guidelines for the investment of the District's idle surplus funds; and - 2.
+To establish a basis for evaluating investment results. - 5045.2 Scope.

-The District establishes investment policies that meet its current investment goals.
-The District shall review this Policy annually and may change its policies as its investment objectives change.

-2.0 SCOPE

 This investment policy applies to all investment activities and financial assets of the District.
-The funds covered by this policy are accounted for and incorporated in the District's Annual Financial Report

-The Deferred Compensation Plan is excluded because it is managed by a third party administrator and invested by individual plan participants.
+The funds covered by this policy are accounted for and incorporated in the District's Annual Financial Report.
+The Deferred Compensation Plan is excluded because it is managed by a third-party administrator and invested in by individual plan participants.
 Proceeds of debt issuances shall be invested in securities permitted by the applicable bond documents.
-If the bond documents are silent as to the permitted investments, such proceeds will be invested in accordance with the general investment philosophy of the District as set forth in this Policy.
+If the bond documents are silent as to the permitted investments, such proceeds will be invested in accordance with the general investment philosophy of the District as set forth in this Policy. - 5045.3 Prudent Investor Standard.

-3.0 PRUDENT INVESTOR STANDARD

 The standard of prudence to be used by the designated representative shall be the "prudent investor" standard and shall be applied in the context of managing an overall portfolio.
-Persons authorized to make investment decisions on behalf of the District are trustees and therefore fiduciaries subject to The Prudent Investor Standard, which states "When investing, reinvesting, purchasing, acquiring, exchanging, selling, and managing public funds, a trustee shall act with care, skill, prudence, and diligence under the circumstances then prevailing, including, but not limited to, the general economic conditions and the anticipated needs of the agency, that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity needs of the agency."
+Persons authorized to make investment decisions on behalf of the District are trustees and therefore fiduciaries subject to The Prudent Investor Standard, which states "When investing, reinvesting, purchasing, acquiring, exchanging, selling, and managing public funds, a trustee shall act with care, skill, prudence, and diligence under the circumstances then prevailing, including, but not limited to, the general economic conditions and the anticipated needs of the agency, that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity needs of the agency." - 5045.4 Objectives.
+As specified in California Government Code Section 53600.5, when investing, reinvesting, purchasing, acquiring, exchanging, selling and managing public funds, the primary objectives, in priority order, of the District's investment activities and of this Policy shall be: - Safety: Safety of principal is the foremost objective of the investment program.

-PPM TITLE ISSUE REVISION

-NUMBER DATE DATE

-III-9 April 28, December

-2011 13, 2017

-4. OBJECTIVES

-As specified in California Government Code Section 53600.5, when investing, reinvesting, purchasing, acquiring, exchanging, selling and managing public funds, the primary objectives, in priority order, of the District's investment activities and of this Policy shall be:

-Safety: Safety of principal is the foremost objective of the investment program.
 Investments shall be undertaken in a manner that seeks to ensure the preservation of capital in the District's overall portfolio.
-To attain this objective, the District will diversify its investments by investing funds among a variety of securities with independent returns.

-Liquidity: The investment portfolio shall remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated.

-Yield: The investment portfolio shall be designed with the objective of attaining a market rate of return through budgetary and economic cycles, as long as it does not diminish the objectives of Safety and Liquidity.
+To attain this objective, the District will diversify its investments by investing funds among a variety of securities with independent returns. - 2.
+Liquidity: The investment portfolio shall remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated. - Yield: The investment portfolio shall be designed with the objective of attaining a market rate of return through budgetary and economic cycles, if it does not diminish the objectives of Safety and Liquidity.

-5.0 DELEGATION OF AUTHORITY
+5045.5 Delegation of Authority.